gl1tterbomb/gl1tterbomb/README.md

 6. If you mention Hal Jordan or Booster Gold, I will giggle and kick my feet.
 I'll yap bout them and include others like from DC, Transformers, Marvel, and Supernatural, etc ect.
 If you get tired of it, just let me know, plssss.

-7. Sometimes I make jokes and say words out of blue, if that makes you extremely uncomfortable, please let me know.  😞
+7. Sometimes I say words out of blue, if that makes you extremely uncomfortable, please let me know.  😞

 ___________________________________________________________________________